Frances A. RosinskiFrances Rosinski Clark Hill

 At Clark Hill, Frances is using her background and experience to provide attorneys with legal counsel and representation in professional liability and attorney grievance matters as well as representation in reinstatement petitions, and character and fitness proceedings.
 She also offers ethics consulting to small and mid-sized law firms to improve efficiency and mitigate the risk of ethical violations.

 Frances is a member of the Association of Professional Responsibility Lawyers, a Character and Fitness panel member with Michigan’s Board of Law Examiners, and a Supreme Court Administrative Office (SCAO)-trained facilitative mediator.
 Active in the Detroit Bar Association, she participates as a master in its Inns of Court.
 Frances is a member of the Michigan State Bar and admitted to practice in the United States District Courts of Michigan.
+Frances was presenter at the National Organization of Bar Counsel National Conference; she was part of the mock trial as lead counsel for the defense.

 Frances is a graduate of Albion College and Wayne State University Law School, where she was awarded a research fellowship to the University of Warwick School of Law in Warwick, England.